AgentO3/what-is-devops/README.md

     - Respond Quickly To Buinsess Needs
     - Save Marrages
       - # of Servers != Sysadmins
+      - Nobody like being woken up at 3 am
     - Ops Is Not The Fire Department
       - Capacity planning
       - Problem prevention